 The Attorney-General’s Department considers there is merit in obtaining an undertaking (e.g. through a confidentiality or non-disclosure agreement) from the person to protect official information.

 Personnel security is just one consideration in the overall assessment and review of a CSP and its cloud services.
-Personnel security needs to be reviewed by cloud consumers in the context of all other aspects of CSP and its cloud services detailed in this document and the cloud security assessment report.
+Personnel security needs to be reviewed by cloud consumers in the context of all other aspects of CSP and its cloud services detailed in this publication and the cloud security assessment report.

 Cloud consumers are responsible for ensuring the physical facilities that contain their data, or are used to access their data, including those owned by third-parties such as CSPs, meet the PSPF physical security requirements.
 These third-party facilities are most commonly the CSP’s data halls within a data centre, other points of presence, and the CSP’s administrative and support locations from which a cloud consumer’s data can be accessed.
 Cloud consumers need to ensure these facilities meet the zone requirements defined in the PSPF that are commensurate with the Business Impact Level (BIL) of their information if it was compromised, lost or damaged.